 Continuous delivery and continuous deployment are terms that are often confused.
 In fact, they are almost the same, as most of the feature release process is more or less identical.
 However, there is one key difference between the two: under continuous delivery, someone with sufficient privileges must approve each build to be released to production, often a product manager with just the push of a button.
 With continuous deployment, though, the deployment process happens automatically on a predefined release cadence, such as nightly, or even with each build.
 The only way to eliminate this manual step is for quality assurance and other testing to happen automatically.

 Continuous deployment benefits every stakeholder in the development process, as every qualified build is pushed automatically to production with no human intervention required.
 Investors see their funding go directly to work, testers have immediate access to spot any bugs in the new code, and customers can make use of new features right away.
 Continuous deployment also helps companies accelerate time to market, ensuring a better and more up-to-the-moment user experience to better match marketing timelines and product goals.

 Challenges of continuous delivery and deployment

-Achieving continuous delivery can be a challenge for Agile development teams.
-Organizations must have tight integration of all their systems to ensure that the build and automated testing process is fast, efficient, and conflict-free.
-With multiple teams including new features to the master branch continuously, there are a lot of opportunities for bottlenecks in the test suite and delivery pipeline.
+Achieving continuous delivery can be a challenge, even for Agile development teams.
+Organizations must have tight integration of all their systems to ensure that the automated build and testing processes are fast, efficient, and conflict-free.
+With multiple teams including new features to the master branch continuously, there are a lot of opportunities for bottlenecks in the test suite and CI/CD pipeline.
 Monitoring and notification become critical, and operations and dev team staff should be on call to take immediate action if necessary.